torpidtrog/AppliedMachineLearning/README.md

 # AppliedMachineLearning
-For this academic project, we aimed to provide a benchmark for a used car in USA.
-We used three machine learning models to determine price and chose the best one - Neural Network.
+We used machine learning techniques such as regression, decision tree, and neural networks to predict and compare price prediction models of used cars